sebhaan/geobo/README.md

 ## Definitions

 Bayesian Optimisation (BO) is a powerful framework for finding the extrema of objective functions that are noisy, expensive to evaluate, do not have a closed-form (e.g. black-boxfunctions), or have no accessible derivatives.
 The model used for approximating the objective function is called surrogate model, which is typically based on a [Gaussian Process models](https://en.wikipedia.org/wiki/Gaussian_process) for tractability.
 Gaussian Processes define a prior over functions (typically given by a kernel function) and is used to propose points in the search space where sampling is likely to yield an improvement.
 The specific set of objectives for the improvement are defined in an acquisition function, which guides the search for a user-defined optimum.
+An example use case scenario is described in a nutshell in [OPTIMIZATION_FOR_ACTIVE_SENSORFUSION_IN_A_NUTSHELL.pdf](https://github.com/sebhaan/geobo/blob/master/docs/OPTIMIZATION_FOR_ACTIVE_SENSORFUSION_IN_A_NUTSHELL.pdf).

 ### Acquisition function